 The Medibus fleet, an in-house development of a rolling, fully equipped, digitally networked medical practice is put into operation.
 The Medibus ensures fast, medical first aid and provides vaccination care for young and old.

-Refugee children get all the most important vaccinations here so that they can attend day-care centres and schools as soon as possible.
+Refugee children received all the most important vaccinations here so that they could attend day-care centers and schools as soon as possible.

 Where is the Medibus used?

 The Medibus goes where it is most needed.